niuye8911/rapidlib-linux/docs/walkthrough.md

         gt_path = "./training_outputs/grountTruth.txt"
         command = ["mv", "./output.txt", gt_path]
         subprocess.call(command)
-{% endhighlight}
+{% endhighlight %}

-Basically, it gives all the command line parameters.
-Note that from Line [81](https://github.com/niuye8911/rapidlib-linux/blob/master/modelConstr/source/stage_2/performance.py#L81) to Line [90](https://github.com/niuye8911/rapidlib-linux/blob/master/modelConstr/source/stage_2/performance.py#L90), RAPID(C) first generates the ground truth file for QoS.

 <span style="color:red; font-size: 0.8em;">
 Please update the varibale "bin_swaptions" in [performance.py](https://github.com/niuye8911/rapidlib-linux/blob/master/modelConstr/source/stage_2/performance.py#L16) to point to the current location of the compiled binary for swaptions.
 </span>

-Then from Line [93](https://github.com/niuye8911/rapidlib-linux/blob/master/modelConstr/source/stage_2/performance.py#L93) to Line [116](https://github.com/niuye8911/rapidlib-linux/blob/master/modelConstr/source/stage_2/performance.py#L116), it iterates through all possible configurations by a pre-defined granularity to generate a bunch of observed files.
-During this process, the execution time will be measured and the QoS will be calculated later on.
+Then it runs each configuration iteratively.
+During this process, the execution time will be measured.
+{% highlight python %}
+# generate the facts
+        for configuration in config_table:
+            configs = configuration.retrieve_configs() # extract the configurations
+            for config in configs:
+                name = config.knob.set_name
+                if name== "num":
+                    num = config.val # retrieve the setting for each knob

+            # assembly the command
+            command = [bin_swaptions,
+                       "-ns",
+                       "10",
+                       "-sm",
+                       str(num)
+                       ]

+            # measure the execution time for the run
+            time1 = time.time()
+            subprocess.call(command)
+            time2 = time.time()
+            elapsedTime = (time2 - time1) * 1000 / 10  # divided by 10 because in each run, 10 jobs(swaption) are done
+            # write the cost to file
+            costFact.write('num,{0},{1}\n'.format(int(num), elapsedTime))
+            # mv the generated output to another location
+            newfileloc = "./training_outputs/output_" + str(int(num)) + ".txt"
+            command = ["mv", "./output.txt", newfileloc]
+            subprocess.call(command)
+            # write the mv to file
+            mvFact.write('num,{0},'.format(int(num)))
+            checkSwaption(gt_path, newfileloc, False,mvFact) # checkSwaption is the function that returns a value describing the QoS mvFact.write("\n")
+{% endhighlight %}

 > Tell RAPID(C) how to evaluate the QoS

-Refer to the [checkSwaption](https://github.com/niuye8911/rapidlib-linux/blob/master/modelConstr/source/stage_2/qos_checker.py#L131) function in [qos_checker](https://github.com/niuye8911/rapidlib-linux/blob/master/modelConstr/source/stage_2/qos_checker.py).
+Take a look at the checkSwaption function in file [root/modelConstr/source/checkSwaption.py](https://github.com/niuye8911/rapidlib-linux/blob/master/modelConstr/source/stage_2/qos_checker.py#L131) function in [qos_checker](https://github.com/niuye8911/rapidlib-linux/blob/master/modelConstr/source/stage_2/qos_checker.py).
 This function describes how to calculate the QoS for each output files generated before.

+{% highlight python %}
+def checkSwaption(fact, observed,REPORT,report=""):
+{% endhighlight %}

+This function takes in 4 arguments.
+- fact: the groundtruth file that we generated before in the first run
+- observed: the output file of the current run
+- REPORT: indicate whether we are creating a detailed report
+- report: a stream that the function will append to with the calculated QoS

+In our case, we set "REPORT" to False, and "report" being the opened file stream

 > Run the script

 ```
-python rapid.py --stage 4 --desc [PATH_TO_THE_DESC] --model [linear/quad/piecewise]
+python [root]/modelConstr/source/rapid.py --stage 4 --desc ../walkthrough/instrumented/depfileswaptions --model linear
 ```
-The outputs should contain:
+The outputs should be:
-* debug: debugging information (0-1 fitting problem file)
+* ./debug/: debugging information (0-1 fitting problem file)
-* outputs:
+* ./outputs/:

 	-- [swaptions-cost.fact](https://github.com/niuye8911/rapidlib-linux/blob/master/walkthrough/outputs/swaptions-cost.fact) and [swaptions-mv.fact](https://github.com/niuye8911/rapidlib-linux/blob/master/walkthrough/outputs/swaptions-mv.fact) that contains the measurement of Cost/Qos for each configuration.